Mig-uel/aws-saa/EC2-SAA-LEVEL/README.md

   - Instances in different partitions can still communicate with each other.
   - You can launch instances in multiple Availability Zones within a partition placement group.
   - If an instance in a partition fails, it does not impact the performance of the other partitions in the group but may impact other instances within the same partition.

+### Elastic Network Interfaces (ENIs)

+An Elastic Network Interface (ENI) is a virtual network interface that can be attached to an instance in a VPC.
+ENIs are used to provide additional network interfaces to an instance, allowing it to have multiple IP addresses and network configurations.

+- It is a logical component of a VPC (Virtual Private Cloud) that represents a virtual network card.
+- An ENI can include the following attributes:
+  - A primary private IPv4 address
+  - One or more secondary private IPv4 addresses
+  - One Elastic IP address (IPv4) per private IPv4 address
+  - One public IPv4 address
+  - One or more IPv6 addresses
+  - One or more security groups
+  - A MAC address
+  - A source/destination check flag
+- ENIs can be attached and detached from instances, allowing for flexible network configurations.
+- ENIs are bound to a specific Availability Zone and cannot be moved between zones.